origindesign/origin-drop-8/README.md

 Then in the SSH permissions, enter your SSH key and launch a build.
 The build will:
 - Pull the repo from github
 - Build an artifact
-- Create e new multidev environement on Pantheon
+- Create a new multidev environment on Pantheon
 - Run the test set in the new environement
-- If the tests pass, it will push the code on dev
+- If the tests pass, it will push the code to dev